harveywatch222r/harveywatch222r/README.md

 7) constant reminder of my past and so on. if we communicate for a long time, and u constantly remind me of my past, ill freely block u.

  will be replenished...
+***

+# *PLEASE.
+IF WE BECOME FRIENDS AND YOU HAVE DRAMA WITH SOMEONE, DON'T BRING ME INTO IT.
+DON'T SAY "DON'T TALK TO THEM, THEY..."
+AND SO ON.
+I TALK TO THOSE I LIKE AS LONG AS THEY DON'T VIOLATE MY DNI-LIST.